 Even better, though, is the lispy, squeaky Slack Alice (from their eponymous 1974 album) which oozes the same kind of silent-movie nostalgia sleaze the Rocky Horror Show monopolised.

-Spring (Barry) later reappeared in the band Darling.
+Spring (Barry) later reappeared in a New Wave band called Darling.